tnevolin/FO2FairPlay/README.md

 151% to 300% costs 6 Skill points
 ```

 Most non combat skills reach their max usefulness at around 100%.
 Combat skills are already almost perfect at 200% which is what normal game pace without grinding provides anyway.
-I have tightened the SP cost to make player cherish them and be mindful of their character specialization and not to become jack-of-all-trades.
+I have tightened the SP cost to make player cherish every point and be mindful of their character specialization and not to become jack-of-all-trades.

 # Skill initial value